If you look for low volume custom aluminum extrusion parts or services, RapidDone can be one of your best options.

 These series have poor corrosion resistance, meaning that a coating treatment must be applied after the extrusion.
 These alloys are used for extruded profiles in the aerospace industry for their high strength.

-Extruded aluminum profiles are shaped depending on their application, and the most common shapes to be manufactured are:
+Extruded aluminum profiles are shaped depending on their application, and the most common shapes to be manufactured are as below seven types.

 aluminum round tubing is very popular in the construction and power industry.
 It consists of a circular (or oval) hollow shape.
 A wide variety of inside and outside diameter combinations can be found.